 This section provides the basic steps for creating a .stream file to publish the encoded live stream to Wowza Streaming Engine.

 Note: Consult your MPEG-TS encoder documentation for information about how to configure an outgoing live stream.

-- In Wowza Streaming Engine Manager, click Server in the menu bar, click Stream Files in the contents panel, and then click Add Stream File.
+- In Wowza Streaming Engine Manager, click Server in the menu bar and then click Stream Files in the contents panel.

 - In the Add Stream File dialog box, enter a name for the stream file, for example, mpegts.stream.

 - For Stream URI, enter the URI to connect to the source.
 To connect over UDP, rather than TCP/IP, specify udp://0.0.0.0:10000.

 If you're receiving a multicast stream, change 0.0.0.0 to the multicast address of the stream.
 If needed, you can also use a unique port, for example, udp://0.0.0.0:26400.

 When your source encoder is connected, start the stream.

 - Click Stream Files in the contents panel and then click the Connect icon for your MPEG-TS .stream file.